yuwzho/acme-fitness-store/azure-kubernetes-service/docs/01-create-kubernetes-service.md

 ```

 ### 2. Create Resource Group
-1. Create resource group to host all the Azure resources.
+1. Create a resource group to host all the Azure resources.
 ```bash
 az group create -n ${RESOURCE_GROUP} -l eastus2
 ```

 ### 3. Create Azure Container Registry
 Create Azure Container Registry (ACR).
-This ACR will be used:
+This ACR will be used to:
 - Build application components
 - Store application images built by buildpack